 Eligibility Criteria for a Real Estate License in Cyprus

-To be eligible, one must be a citizen of Cyprus or an EU member state.
-This criterion ensures they’re familiar with the local market’s nuances.
-Moreover, they should not be bankrupt or legally incapacitated.
-A clean criminal background, with no convictions for dishonesty or immorality, is also required.
+To qualify, you need to be a citizen of Cyprus or an EU member state.
+That criterion matters because it ensures you have a working understanding of the local market’s nuances.
+Beyond that, you must not be bankrupt or legally incapacitated, and you’ll need a clean criminal background with no convictions tied to dishonesty or immorality.

 Educational Qualifications